Docs / Monitors

 - Unplug a monitor, reconnect it, and your settings are restored automatically.

-- If macOS assigns a new display ID (rare, but possible after driver updates), you may need to re-configure that monitor in Settings.
+- In rare cases where a display cannot be matched confidently, you may need to reconfigure that monitor in Settings.

 Hot-Plugging